Pack3tL0ss/ConsolePi/README.md

 ![Push Bullet Notification image](readme_content/ConsolePiPB2.png)

 Each Time a Notification is triggered **all** interface IPs are sent in the message along with the ConsolePi's default gateway(s).

+## **Automatic Wired DHCP Fallback**

+**Use with caution**

+The Wired DHCP Fallback function configures the wired interface of ConsolePi to fallback to static when it fails to get an address as a client via DHCP.
+It will then enable a DHCP Server on the wired interface (with the ConsolePi as the gateway for the clients).

+This function also:
+- Configures traffic from the wired interface to NAT out of the WLAN interface if the WLAN has an internet connection.
+(The reverse of Auto-HotSpot)
+- Optionally Configure wired traffic to share access to the OpenVPN tunnel if established (via Auto-OpenVPN)

+This is useful when configuring factory-default devices, or on an isolated staging network.  *Caution should be taken on production networks*.

 ## ConsolePi Cluster / Cloud Sync